HarveyBates/Open-JIP/README.md

 }
 ```

-*Note-* that a switch statment is used here as this process is time sensitive, the actinic LED must switch on as fast as possible to resolve Fo.

 *Note-* Electrical components have intrinsic variability.
 If using identical devices ensure actinic intensity is similar using a PAR meter.

 *DO NOT -* combine actinic LED intensities as this will result in undefined behaviour.